- MRKH is a congenital disorder of the female reproductive system.

 - She can do nothing.

-- She can create a vagina without surgery, using dilators that expand and stretch her existing vagina over time, using intermittent pressure.
+- She can create a vagina without surgery, using dilators that expand and stretch her existing vaginal tissue over time, using intermittent pressure.
 This is a nonsurgical procedure that should be taught by a pediatric-adolescent gynecologist and/or clinical nurse specialist.

-- She can have a surgical procedure, or “vaginoplasty”, which involves surgery (using a skin graft from another part of her body).
+- She can have a surgical procedure, or “vaginoplasty”, which involves surgery (using a skin graft from another part of her body such as her buttocks) followed by dilation.

-Waiting or doing nothing: Your daughter ultimately has control of her own body.
-Deciding to make or not make a vagina should be her decision.
+Your daughter ultimately has control of her own body.
+Deciding to create or not create a vagina should be her decision.
 If she decides she would like treatment, “when” should be her decision too!
-If your daughter plans on having vaginal intercourse at some point in the future, making a vagina is something she may wish to consider.
+If your daughter plans on having vaginal intercourse at some point in the future, creating a vagina is something she may wish to consider.

 Aside from doing nothing, there are three basic approaches to expand or create a vagina.
 If your daughter is thinking about treatment, she should definitely consider using dilators first.
 All of the surgical options require general anesthesia and the use of dilators after each procedure, therefore surgery is not a quick fix, or a way to avoid the need for using dilators.